A. Definitions

 b.
 When the district has already contracted for the performance of specific services for the student;

 c.
-When the release of the student would have a negative financial impact or loss of revenue for the district.
+When the release of the student would have a negative financial impact or loss of revenue for the district. - The Board of Education will approve late applications to option into the district under the following conditions:

 a.
 When the resident district has released the student;